-- If we were to combine GDP and an ESP (adjusted for ecological depreciation using our 50 percent loss example) this would yield a subtotal ecologicaleconomic product (SEP) estimate of \$381.0 billion.
-By this example we could conclude that in 2005 the benefits of \$41.9 billion in GDP from natural capital commercialization have come at an ecological depreciation cost of \$67.3 billion. - Even if these sustained losses in ESP values were manifest, the ecological goods and services provided by nature in the Mackenzie still contribute over 10 times more economic value than the GDP generated by natural capital extraction industries.
+- Combining the GDP estimate (\$41.9 billion) or market values, the ESP or ecological values estimate (\$570.6 billion) and deducting the estimated ecological depreciation cost (based on a 50 percent loss of ESP due to industrial or human disturbance of the ecology on various landscapes) yields a subtotal ecologicaleconomic product (SEP) of \$574.5 billion.
+The SEP represents the total estimated market and ecological values of the Mackenzie (with an allowance for ecological depreciation costs due to current development).
+The results also suggest that that in 2005 the benefits of \$41.9 billion in GDP generated from market commercialization of natural capital assets in the Mackenzie came at an unaccounted ecological depreciation cost of \$19.0 billion. - Even if these sustained losses in ESP values were manifest, the ecological goods and services provided by nature in the Mackenzie still contribute over 13.1 times more economic value than the GDP generated by natural capital extraction industries.
 This does not suggest that natural capital extraction and commercialization should cease, but rather that there be a more prudent approach to future natural capital stewardship that would attempt to realize the highest possible benefits from the ecosystem services while consuming natural capital to meet human needs and economic development objectives.